ivirshup/anndata-paper/paper.md

 # Competing interests

-Fabian reports receiving consulting fees from Roche Diagnostics and Cellarity, and ownership interest in Cellarity and Dermagnostix.
-Phil and Alex are full-time employees of Cellarity, and have ownership interest in Cellarity.
+Fabian consults for Immunai Inc., Singularity Bio B.V., CytoReason Ltd, and Omniscope Ltd, and has ownership interest in Cellarity Inc. and Dermagnostix GmbH.
+Phil and Alex are full-time employees of Cellarity Inc., and have ownership interest in Cellarity Inc..

 # References